seanwhs/Tutorials/temp/react/notes/01_javascript_refresher.md

 #### Multiple External Scripts

 We can also link multiple external JavaScript files to a web page.
-Create a helloworld.js file inside the 30DaysOfJS folder and write the following code.
+Create a helloworld.js file inside the JavascriptForReactfolder and write the following code.

 ```js
 console.log('Hello, World!')